RahulMR42/oci-devops-golan-sample/README.md

 ![](images/oci-manage-build-2.png)

-- Add an `Upload artifact` stage to the build pipeline.
+- Add an `Deliver artifact` stage to the build pipeline.

 ![](images/oci-build-upload-artifact-1.png)